Charlene Holt

-Verna Charlene Stavely, professionally known as Charlene Holt, (April 28, 1928 – April 5, 1996) was an American actress known for her supporting roles in television and film.
+Verna Charlene Stavely, professionally known as Charlene Holt (April 28, 1928 – April 5, 1996), was an American actress known for her supporting roles in television and film.

 Early life

 Holt was born on April 28, 1928, in Snyder, Texas, to Malcolm C. and Verna Vesta Stavely, née Chandler.
 After she graduated from high school in Hagerman, New Mexico, she attended McMurry University in Abilene, Texas.
 She was a model in Houston, Texas.

-In 1956, Holt was crowned Miss Maryland and in July 1956 participated in the Miss USA pageant in Long Beach, California where she was a semi-finalist.
-In August 1957 she was among nine models sent to Rio de Janeiro, Brazil, by Rose Marie Reid Swim Suits of Los Angeles and the Eileen Ford Agency in New York City.
+In 1956, Holt was crowned Miss Maryland.

-Holt appeared in various TV commercials in 1958 and reportedly signed a $50,000-a-year modeling contract in New York at age 19.
-She was in a Revlon lipstick commercial, in which she was reportedly spotted by director Howard Hawks, who later cast her in several of his films, including Man's Favorite Sport and El Dorado.
+Holt, who reportedly had signed a $50,000-a-year modeling contract in New York when she was 19, appeared in various television commercials in 1958.
+She was in a Revlon lipstick commercial in which she was reportedly spotted by director Howard Hawks, who later cast her in several of his films, including Man's Favorite Sport? and El Dorado.
 She was subsequently named "Miss Sweater Girl" in October 1958 by the Wool Bureau.
 The contest was held in the Crystal Suite of the Savoy Hilton Hotel in New York.

 Career

 Holt's first credited role was as Lisa, a model, in If a Man Answers, a 1962 comedy film directed by Henry Levin and starring Bobby Darin and Sandra Dee.

-Personal life

-Holt married William A. Tishman, a millionaire builder in Los Angeles on October 7, 1966.
-They resided in Beverly Hills' Trousdale Estates until their divorce in June 1972.

-Holt died on April 5, 1996, in Williamson County, Tennessee.
-She was 67.
+Subsequently, until 1980, she played in many other movies and in TV series.